Columbia-Computational-X-Lab/DiffSMat/README.md

 # DiffSMat

-Differentiable Scattering Matrix provides the code for the paper
+`DiffSMat` provides the code for the paper

 Ziwei Zhu, and Changxi Zheng.
 [Differentiable Scattering Matrix for Optimization of Photonic Structures](https://arxiv.org/abs/2009.10933). *arXiv preprint* arXiv:2009.10933 (2020).
 ## Compile